dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_9.md

 Exchanging messages is a synchronous operation.
 However, it is possible to emulate asynchronous communication without changing the calculus.
-In a process by using `!a.0 | Pa instead of `!a.P` we can express asynchronous communication with unbounded and unordered channels.
+In a process by using `!a.0 | P` instead of `!a.P` we can express asynchronous communication with unbounded and unordered channels.

 For instance, the asynchronous version of ping-pong is:
 ```